ash-project/ash/README.md

 - Since actions can return multiple errors, we need a testing utility to unwrap/assert on them
 - Validate that checks have the correct action type when compiling an action
 - Handle related values on delete
+- If structs/a struct is passed into a relationship change like `api.update(:author, relationships: %{posts: %Post{}})` we shouldn't have to read it back
+- Support bulk creation - use this when managing to many relationships if available
+- support deleting w/ a query - use this when managing to many relationships
+- Support fields on join tables if they are a resource
+- dont require a join table for many_to_many relationships

 Authorization